 After a long time since I joined Wikipedia, I thought maybe I should give it a shot and write one article on the English Wikipedia.
-Well, I did, and after sometime, I published it.
+Well, I did, and after some time, I published it.
 One guy from Wales deleted it.
 I confronted him with my rude email.
 He did not respond swiftly.
-Took him sometime to reply, maybe the email was choking him or he was figuring out how to answer a dumb African like me.
+Took him some time to reply, maybe the email was choking him or he was figuring out how to answer a dumb African like me.

 I was so hard on him.
 But anyway, I cannot correct whatever happened, happened, let it stay that way.
-Now I’m thinking to come back with a broad views that would help me make my points and create a better article [that] will last and never face the deletion part.
+Now I’m thinking to come back with a broad view that would help me make my points and create a better article [that] will last and never face the deletion part.

-My sincere apologies to user Deb who seemed devastated with my behavior, but hey this is the world with full of shi* you cannot expect all people to be the same.
+My sincere apologies to user Deb who seemed devastated with my behavior, but hey this is the world full of shi* you cannot expect all people to be the same.

 TRUST ME, you don’t want to see the email I sent to him.